Towards Explainable TOPSIS: Visual Insights into the Effects of Weights and Aggregations on Rankings: Preliminaries

-\paragraph{Ranking alternatives according to an aggregation} The distances of each alternative's representation to the reference points are aggregated with respect to some chosen aggregation function, the value of which naturally forms a ranking of the alternatives.
+\paragraph{Ranking alternatives according to an aggregation} The distances of each alternative's representation to the reference points are combined with respect to some chosen aggregation function, the value of which naturally forms a ranking of the alternatives (precisely: a linear pre-order).